 If you run this code, it will look as below :

-As you can see that the sum of the two numbers is printed on the screen.
-The calculation was done even though the values are a string.
+As you can see here, the sum of the two numbers is printed on the terminal.
+The calculation was done even though the values are strings.

 If you have anything other than the number, it will throw one ValueError.
 Take a look at the example below :

 The value of ‘firstNumber’ is “hello”, which is not a number.
 You should always use try-catch while using these types of conversions.

 A try-catch block will add one safety check to this operation.
 It will first try to run the code defined inside the try block.
 If any exception occurred running this piece of code, it will execute all code inside the catch block.

 Normally, the catch block is used to print the cause of the error.
 It helps us to debug easily.

 def calculateSumFor(first,second): try: return int(first) + int(second) except ValueError: return -1 firstNumber = "hello" secondNumber = "200" sum = calculateSumFor(firstNumber,secondNumber) if sum == -1: print("Conversion failed.") else: print(sum)

 Using try-catch is a good coding practice.
 We can avoid any runtime crash.

 We have seen how to find the sum of two string numbers in python.
 This method is useful in many cases. e.g., if you have one server in python and you are getting numbers in string format from the client application.
 You can use this process to convert them.
 Also, always use try-catch blocks while performing any unsafe operations like this one.